patternfly/patternfly-org/packages/theme-patternfly-org/pages/global-css-variables.md

 - `breakpoint` is a media query breakpoint such as `sm` for `$pf-global--breakpoint--xs`.
 - `pseudo-element` is either `before` or `after`.

+### Breakpoint variables and class suffixes

+PatternFly defines a number of standard breakpoints.
+These are always used as a min-width breakpoint; i.e. using the `-md` breakpoint would apply to everything at the `-md` width and wider.

+Breakpoint suffixes are used in utility classes and layouts as well as in many components.
+When available, `{-on-[breakpoint]}` will be shown as an available suffix in the usage section of the documentation.
+The breakpoint suffix is optional and if not specified, the base will be used.
+There are breakpoints for `sm`, `md`, `lg`, `xl`, and `2xl`.
+The values for the corresponding breakpoints are defined below in the global variables `—pf-global—breakpoint—[breakpoint]`.

 ### Using the variable system

 PatternFly 4 styles provide a default starting point.
 You can use the variable system to make adjustments to that default styling.
 When you change one or more elements, you should package those values into a new SCSS stylesheet to replace the default styling.